 * Top Tip: If you’re heading into East Timor, you can apply for a visa in Kupang to cross the border.

 You’ve reached the end of the line at Tamkessi, a remote tribal village in the middle of West Timor.

 It’s one of the few attractions on the Indonesian side of the island, with it’s bee-hive shaped huts built into bedrock.

-It’s not Indonesia but it’s so close that we can’t leave it out of our Indonesia Budget Travel Guide.
+It’s not Indonesia but it’s so close that we can’t leave it out of our list of where to go in Indonesia.

 If you’ve made it all the way to West Timor, take a few extra days to visit East Timor & the capital of Dili.

 There aren’t many attractions in the city except for a few museums & government buildings from the colonial area.